particle-iot/docs/src/content/datasheets/raspberrypi-datasheet.md

 ### Pin numbering

-In the Particle firmware pins are labeled from D0 to D15.
+In the Particle firmware, pins are labeled from D0 to D15.
 The Broadcom pin numbers, also know as the BCM or GPIO pin numbers, are also available from GPIO0 to GPIO27.

 **Note:** Since enabling and disabling peripherals like SPI and I2C can only be done at boot, the peripheral pins are considered dedicated pins and should not be used for digital I/O.